dhchenx/quick-pypi/README.md

 Before you start, you need to have several things:
 - Determine a unique PyPI package name, easy to remember, like 'quick-pypi-test';
 - Have a PyPI account, then export your upload token to a txt file in your computer;
-- Use PyCharm IDE to develop your own package.
-NOT notebook!
+- Use PyCharm IDE or VSCode to develop your own package.
+We support Jupyter Notebook now!

-Step 1: Prepare your PyCharm project tree like:
+Step 1: Prepare your project tree like:
 ```
-PyCharm Project Root
+Project Root
  -- src
    -- your_package_name
      -- __init__.py